 1. Sleep

+This is the first self care tip because it's the most important to start implementing!
 When you don't get enough sleep, you're asking for irritability, frustration, crankiness, and hangry for all the wrong foods.
 It's a vicious cycle; I know I've lived it too many times to count.
-There is a reason I made this the first tip, it's the most important to start implementing!
 Aim for 7-8 hours a night.

-Unwind before bed with a bath and a book.
 Brain dump your to-do list before crawling into bed.
+Unwind before bed with a hot bath.

 2. Proper Diet

-The second most important self care you can do is get proper fuel for your body!
+The second most important self care tip is to get proper fuel for your body!
 Without eating enough protein, veggies, and fruits, you're going to feel tired, irritable, and frustrated.

-For dinner, I always cook enough to have leftovers for lunch!
-Keeps me from reaching for the chicken nuggets and mac n cheese on my kid's plates!
+For dinner, always cook enough to have leftovers for lunch!
+It will keep you from reaching for the chicken nuggets and mac n cheese leftover on the kids' plates!

 Keep high-protein snacks on hand.
-I love all beef sticks, chickpea chips, Just Ingredients protein powder, boiled eggs, greek yogurt, and cottage cheese.
+Such as beef sticks, chickpea chips, Just Ingredients protein powder, boiled eggs, Greek yogurt, and cottage cheese.

 When you have your fruits and veggies prepped, and in the front of your fridge, you'll grab them more often!
 It's a fact, try it for yourself!